ATLAS-CMS-ZCounting/zcounting/README.md

 - The invariant mass of the dimuon system must be within $66 < m_{\mu\mu} < 116$ GeV.

 ### csv files
-ATLAS and CMS share information with several measurements of the Z boson rate (about every 20 minutes) in a .csv file with the following columns:
+ATLAS and CMS share information with the Z bosons rate measurements about every 20 minutes.
+The measured number of Z bosons is corrected for the efficiency and corrected to bare muons in the fiducial phase space as defined above.
+The information is shared in a .csv file with the following columns:
 ```
 fill,beginTime,endTime,ZRate,instDelLumi,delLumi,delZCount
 ```
 - fill: The LHC fill number
 - beginTime: The begin time of the measurement as a string in the format "YY/MM/DD HH:MM:SS" in UTC.
 - endTime: The same as beginTime but for the end of the measurement.
+- instDelLumi: The instantaneous recorded luminosity during the measurement (in $\mathrm{pb}^{-1}\mathrm{s}^{-1}$).
-- ZRate: The efficiency-corrected number of Z bosons, corrected to bare muons in the fiducial phase space of the measurement, divided by the active time of the measurement in seconds.
+- ZRate: The number of measured Z bosons divided by the time of the measurement in seconds (This can be seen as the recorded Z boson rate, which is independent on the reference luminosity).
-- instDelLumi: The integrated luminosity measured during the measurement, divided by the time of the measurement in seconds ($\mathrm{pb}^{-1}\mathrm{s}^{-1}$).
-- delLumi: The integrated luminosity measured during the measurement ($\mathrm{pb}^{-1}$).
+- delLumi: The integrated delivered luminosity measured during the measurement (in $\mathrm{pb}^{-1}$).
-- delZCount: The efficiency-corrected number of Z bosons, corrected to bare muons in the fiducial phase space of the measurement, divided by the active time of the measurement multiplied by the total time of the measurement.
+- delZCount: The number of Z bosons divided by the recorded luminosity during the measurement multiplied by the delivered luminosity in the total time of the measurement (This can be seen as the delivered number of Z bosons during the total time of the measuremend.
+The reference luminosity is used to extrapolate to the total number of produced Z bosons, independent of the detector).

 ## LPC
 - Run 2: https://lpc.web.cern.ch/plots.html?year=2018&runtype=protons